ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * `Vector2` - A two dimensional vector containing the `x` and `y` position of where the touchpad two is being touched. `(0,0)` to `(1,1)`.

 The GetTouchpadTwoAxis method returns the coordinates of where the touchpad two is being touched and can be used for directional input via the touchpad two.
 The `x` value is the horizontal touch plane and the `y` value is the vertical touch plane.

+#### GetAxisAngle/1

+  > `public virtual float GetAxisAngle(SDK_BaseController.Vector2Axis vector2AxisType)`

+ * Parameters
+   * `SDK_BaseController.Vector2Axis vector2AxisType` - The Vector2AxisType to get the touch angle for.
+ * Returns
+   * `float` - A float representing the angle of where the given axis type is being touched. `0f` to `360f`.

+The GetAxisAngle method returns the angle of where the given axis type is currently being touched with the top of the given axis type being `0` degrees and the bottom of the given axis type being `180` degrees.

+#### GetTouchpadAxisAngle/0

+  > `public virtual float GetTouchpadAxisAngle()`

+ * Parameters
+   * _none_
+ * Returns
+   * `float` - A float representing the angle of where the touchpad is being touched. `0f` to `360f`.

+The GetTouchpadAxisAngle method returns the angle of where the touchpad is currently being touched with the top of the touchpad being `0` degrees and the bottom of the touchpad being `180` degrees.

 #### GetTouchpadTwoAxisAngle/0